This topic describes how to optimize the performance of querying MaxCompute tables in Hologres.

 ALTER TABLE table_name [CLUSTERED BY (col_name [, col_name, ...])
 [SORTED BY (col_name [ASC | DESC] [, col_name [ASC | DESC] ...])]
 INTO number_of_buckets BUCKETS]

-ALTER TABLEstatement is applicable to specifying the hash key for existing tables.
+ALTER TABLEstatement can be used to specify the hash key for existing tables.

-After the hash key is specified, data is stored to new partitions in compliance with hash clustering.
+After the hash key is specified, data is stored in new partitions in compliance with hash clustering.
 Then, execute the

 INSERT OVERWRITEstatement to convert the MaxCompute table to a hash cluster table.Note